JavIonBek/calculator/README.md

 # JavaScript calculator
-This calculator is created using JavaScript, html and css.
+This calculator is created using html, css and JavaScript.